geoscripting/home/source/preparation/software_setup.rst

   :align: center
   :alt: pycharm home screen

+**Configure Python Environment in PyCharm**

+INSERT VIDEO

+1. Open PyCharm and create a new, empty project.

+2. Choose the "geoscripting2" environment.

+3. Open the python console and import all python packages listed above.

 Jupyter Notebook
 ------------------

 During the course we will be working with Jupyter Notebooks.
 In a nutshell, a Jupyter notebook is basically a combination of an HTML page and a python script.
 In this way, it can display Python code alongside formatted text, figures and charts.
 Notebooks are used frequently within scientific computing, because it is great way of explaining what the script is doing.

+**Verify installation**

-We've already installed jupyter notebook using conda above.
+1. We've already installed jupyter notebook using conda above.
 To check wether it works, start a new jupyter notebook server by executing the following command within the Anaconda prompt.

 ::